open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/libraries.md

 ## Example with ASP.NET Core and HttpClient

-As an example, here's how you can automatically instrument inbound and output requests from an ASP.NET Core app.
+As an example, here's how you can instrument inbound and output requests from an ASP.NET Core app.

 First, get the appropriate packages: